-- A. For an achievement to be eligible for nomination in any of the Music categories, the submission must be initiated either personally by the songwriter or composer, or by their authorized representative, or by an authorized representative of the distributing studio of that film. - B. Submission forms must be signed by all submitting writers and must be accompanied by a complete final music cue sheet listing all music cues. - C. Original Song submissions must further be accompanied by: - A vocal lead sheet - A digital video clip of no more than three minutes of each song, showing how the song is used in the motion picture.
-The clip must have captions provided per the Academy's digital submission guidelines. - A completed "Original Song Contribution Form," obtainable from the Awards Submission site.
-The Music Branch Executive Committee will review all submission materials when making the determination of award-eligible songwriters. - No more than three (3) songs from any one film may be submitted for Original Song, regardless of writer(s). - D. Original Score submission forms must further be accompanied by: - A completed "Music Breakdown Form" obtainable from the Awards Submission site - A final cue sheet - In cases where other non-submitting composers have contributed original music in the film - either by shared authorship of cues or by additional cues not shared with the submitting composer a letter signed by ALL listed composers explaining the contribution of each must be submitted to the Music Branch Executive Committee by the submission deadline along with all other required materials.

-- E. The composer's on-screen credit and submission form, as well as the actual cue sheet for the music as used in the film and supplied by the film company, shall be used by the Music Branch Executive Committee to help determine the eligibility of the score. - F. Submissions may be made prior to the film's Los Angeles County qualifying run but must be made no later than 60 days after such opening, or by the submission deadline of 5 p.m.
-PT on Friday, November 1, 2024, whichever comes first.
-New submissions will not be accepted beyond this date; however, for existing submissions an extension may be granted at the Academy's discretion only for the purposes of delivery of supplemental materials such as video clips or final cue sheets. - G. The Music Branch Executive Committee has the right, but not the obligation, to submit any eligible works in all three categories, but must do so no later than the submission deadline published by the Academy.
+- A. For an achievement to be eligible for nomination in any of the Music categories, the submission must be initiated either personally by the songwriter or composer, or by their authorized representative, or by an authorized representative of the distributing studio of that film. - B. Submission forms must be signed by all submitting writers and must be accompanied by a complete final music cue sheet listing all music cues. - C. Original Song submissions must further be accompanied by: - A vocal lead sheet. - A digital video clip of no more than three minutes of each song, showing how the song is used in the motion picture.
+The clip must have captions provided per the Academy's digital submission quidelines. - A completed "Original Song Contribution Form," obtainable from the Awards Submission site.
+The Music Branch Executive Committee will review all submission materials when making the determination of award-eligible songwriters. - No more than three (3) songs from any one film may be submitted for Original Song, regardless of writer(s). - D. Original Score submission forms must further be accompanied by: - A completed "Music Breakdown Form" obtainable from the Awards Submission site. - A final cue sheet. - In cases where other non-submitting composers have contributed original music in the film - either by shared authorship of cues or by additional cues not shared with the submitting composer a letter signed by ALL listed composers explaining the contribution of each must be submitted to the Music Branch Executive Committee by the submission deadline along with all other required materials. - E. The composer's on-screen credit and submission form, as well as the actual cue sheet for the music as used in the film and supplied by the film company, shall be used by the Music Branch Executive Committee to help determine the eligibility of the score. - F. Song submissions are due by 5 p.m.
+PT on Wednesday, October 15, 2025.
+Score submissions are due by 5 p.m.
+PT on Monday, November 3, 2025.
+New submissions will not be accepted beyond these dates; however, for existing submissions an extension may be granted at the Academy's discretion only for the purposes of delivery of supplemental materials such as video clips or final cue sheets. - G. The Music Branch Executive Committee has the right, but not the obligation, to submit any eligible works in all three categories, but must do so no later than the submission deadline published by the Academy.